“Home is not just the place where you happen to be born. It’s the place where you become yourself.”

 Odds are, it will be the first thing you draw: a box with a triangle on top, two square eyes to let the sunshine in, a tall door to let your friends in.
 It is your kangaroo pouch, familiar and comforting when the rest of the world is strange.

 Andrew mentioned the sale only lightly; he did not insist that we buy his childhood home.
 But it took me another decade to fathom the intensity of his relationship to that otherwise unremarkable house.
 “It’s been decades since you lived there!”
-I still want to exclaim.
+I wanted to exclaim.
 “We have made our own home together!”

-It makes sense, I kept telling myself.
+It makes sense, I kept reminding myself.
 In the first years of life, your home is your entire universe.
 It cradles you and fills your senses.
 As soon as you can reach high, grab the shiny doorknob, and toddle outside, you see what your homeworld actually looks like.
 Odds are, it will be the first thing you draw: a box with a triangle on top, two square eyes to let the sunshine in, a tall door to let your friends in.
 It is your kangaroo pouch, familiar and comforting when the rest of the world is strange.

 My earliest memories are not of a happy pouch.
 They only go back to the big, dim house in Bellerive Acres where my mother “moved back home,” as they say, my father having dropped dead of a heart attack on the golf course when I was eight months old.
 A duplex, it was built of dark red brick, with a swoop of roof to one side and a pretty front porch no one used.
 My great aunts lived upstairs and my grandparents downstairs, with me and my widowed mother tucked into the second bedroom.